andressasantosaraujo/favoulinks-api/README.md

-# favoulinks-app
+# favoulinks-api

-This is a sample template for favoulinks-app - Below is a brief explanation of what we have generated for you:
+This is a sample template for favoulinks-api Below is a brief explanation of what we have generated for you:

 ```bash
 .